 Recipe FAQ

 I always use Great Lakes!
-See the picture above.
+See the picture below.

 Gelatin is made from ground up animal tissues – the bones, tendons, and ligaments.
 Gelatin is one of those ingredients that is highly recommended on the Paleo Autoimmune Protocol.